 The bill requires the Pharmacy Board to adopt rules governing the regulation of remote dispensing pharmacies.
 The Board must do so in accordance with Ohio's Administrative Procedure Act and not later than 18 months after the bill's effective date.
 If the Board fails to meet this deadline, the bill authorizes the Ohio Attorney General or a county prosecuting attorney to apply to a court of common pleas for a court order requiring the rules to be adopted.
-Ohio Attorney General or a court of common pleas for a court order requiring the rules to be adopted.
+Description of the rules to be adopted.